deroproject/derohe/Readme.md

 #### **Erasure Coded Blocks**

-        Traditional Blockchains process blocks as single unit of computation(if a double-spend tx occurs within the block, entire block is rejected).
-As soon as a block is found, it is sent to all its peers.DERO blockchain erasure codes the block into 48 chunks, dispersing and chunks are dispersed to peers randomly.Any peer receiving any 16 chunks( from 48 chunks) can regerate the block and thus lower overheads and lower propagation time.
+        Traditional Blockchains process each block as a single unit of computation (if a double-spend tx occurs within the block, the entire block is rejected).
+As soon as a block is found, it is sent to all its peers.
+The DERO blockchain erasure codes the block into 48 chunks, and chunks are dispersed to peers randomly.
+Any peer receiving any 16 chunks (from 48 chunks) can regenerate the block and thus lower overheads and lower propagation time.

 #### Client Protocol

-&nbsp; &nbsp; &nbsp; &nbsp; Traditional Blockchains process blocks as single unit of computation(if a double-spend tx occurs within the block, entire block is rejected).
-However DERO network accepts such blocks since DERO blockchain considers transaction as a single unit of computation.DERO blocks may contain duplicate or double-spend transactions which are filtered by client protocol and ignored by the network.
-DERO DAG processes transactions atomically one transaction at a time.
+&nbsp; &nbsp; &nbsp; &nbsp; Traditional Blockchains process each block as single unit of computation (if a double-spend tx occurs within the block, the entire block is rejected).
+However the DERO network accepts such blocks, since the DERO blockchain considers transaction as a single unit of computation.
+DERO blocks may contain duplicate or double-spend transactions which are filtered by the client protocol and ignored by the network.
+The DERO DAG processes transactions atomically, one transaction at a time.

 #### DERO Rocket Bulletproofs